avionicharshit-byte/fireAlertTelegram/README.md

 Precautions
-- Upload the code to esp32 in isolation i.e. nothing should be connected to esp32 while uplaoding the code
+- Upload the code to esp32 in isolation i.e. nothing should be connected to esp32 while uploading the code
 - If you are using esp32 wroom 32 module then you have to press boot button while uploading the code.
 - Try to use the 4g wifi for connecting esp32 to wifi , In some cases 5G shows some issues while connecting to esp32.
 - Try to give the power to esp32 through 3.3 volt not through Vin or through 5 volt, it can damage the esp32.